 Terrestrial impact craters (www.solarviews.com/eng/tercrate.htm)

 Includes a photo gallery profiling over a dozen of the world’s largest impact craters.

 Earth Impact Database, Planetary and Space Science Center, University of New Brunswick

 Lists all confirmed meteorite impacts in the world.

-Scientific papers written about the Rock Elm impact structure
+Scientific papers written about Wisconsin’s Rock Elm impact structure

 —Rock Elm structure, Pierce County, Wisconsin: A possible cryptoexplosion structure, William S. Cordua, 1985, Geology 13:372–374